 - Set out how improvements are measured and reported.

-- Outline the training undertaken by the designated teacher during the year, including how this professional learning has been disseminated and its impact.
+- Outline the training undertaken by the designated teacher during the year, including how this professional learning has been rolled out and it's impact.

-This may be included as part of the annual report, or the governing body may wish to consider this in line with their calendar of financial oversight.
+This may be included as part of the annual report.
+The governing body may wish to consider this in line with their calendar of financial oversight.

-It's important that governors are given the quality of information required to fulfil their role as critical friend and offer both meaningful challenge and support to the school in pursuing stronger outcomes for children in care.
+It's important that governors are given the quality of information required to fulfil their role as critical friend.
+They should offer both meaningful challenge and support to the school in pursuing stronger outcomes for children in care.

-At the same time, it's also important to ensure that the report respects the confidential nature of a child’s 'looked after' status and is written in such a way that the identity of the child in care is protected.
+At the same time, it's also important to ensure that the report respects the confidential nature of a child’s 'looked after' status.
+It should be written in such a way that the identity of the child in care is protected.